Central Limit Theorems for Transition Probabilities of Controlled Markov Chains: CLT for Controlled Markov Chains

 Unlike in the uncontrolled setting, null-recurrence properties of CMCs are entwined with non-stationarity of the control sequence.
 Some controls may ensure persistent exploration of the entire state-action space, while others may confine the trajectory to a restricted subset.
-Consequently, the sharp positive/null/transient classification in Markov chains is replaced by a policy-dependent continuum in CMCs.
-This leads to a ``grey area" in defining null-recurrence.
-We classify null-recurrence as the razor's edge between the regimes of Proposition \ref{prop:count-lower-bound} and Remark \ref{remark:transience}.
+Consequently, the sharp positive-recurrent/null-recurrent/transient classification in Markov chains is replaced by a policy-dependent continuum in CMCs.
+This leads to a ``grey area" in defining null-recurrence, where the trajectory may drift widely under non-stationary controls while still revisiting a fixed state–action pair every so often.
+We classify null-recurrence as the razor's edge between the regimes of Propositions \ref{prop:count-lower-bound} and \ref{thm:no-clt}.
 The statistical properties of such a controlled Markov chain are difficult to characterize by the current analysis.
 However, since exploration problems are not necessarily recurrent \citep{mutti_importance_2022}, this remains an important open direction for future studies.